Dr. ARod's Art

 I share my creative and simple technique for creating durable kinetic works from bicycle wheels that can survive the weather 365 days a year!

-See why this video has over 115,000 views!
+See why this video has nearly 150,000 views!

 In the late 1980's, CREST toothpaste sponsored a bicycle racing team, and now one of those CREST-branded bikes decorates the wall of Inman Park Dentistry as sculpture.
 The unique mounting of the frame and wheels (without the spokes to connect them), helps to create the illusion of the bike floating free of the wall.